Clinton takes another swipe at hedge fund managers for earnings

-Speaking to about 60 supporters at a house party in Iowa, Clinton said "the deck is still stacked in favour of those at the top" like chief executives and hedge fund managers.
+Speaking to about 60 supporters at a house party in Iowa, Clinton said "the deck is still stacked in favor of those at the top" like chief executives and hedge fund managers.

 "In fact, I heard a statistic the other day that really made a big impact on me.
 The top 25 hedge fund managers together make more money than all the kindergarten teachers in America," she said.